- F-1 Students

 Procedures to Participate in Academic Training

-- Obtain Academic Advisor's approval (Part II of the Request for Academic Training form) indicating that the goals and objectives of the proposed employment are directly related to your course of study.
+- Obtain Academic Advisor's approval (indicating that the goals and objectives of the proposed employment are directly related to your course of study.)

 - Turn in the Request for Academic Training Authorization form to the Center for International Education.